yangsizhe/MoVie/README.md

 bash eval.sh
 ```

-Refer to the `cfgs` directory for a full list of options and default hyperparameters, and see `tasks.txt` for a list of supported tasks.
+Refer to the `cfgs` directory for a full list of options and default hyperparameters, and see `README.md` for a list of supported tasks.

 ## License & Acknowledgements